 Check out how to start tomatoes from seed here.

-Then water the transplants good again after planting.
+Then water the transplants well again after planting.

 Tending to Your Garden